-Moving Away from Self Doubt: An investigative interview7 comments
+Moving Away from Self Doubt: An investigative interview10 comments

-This is the transcription from a role play done during a presentation at the Women’s Health Expo in Rochester NY on November 7th, 2009.
+This is the transcription from an interview with Self Doubt done during a presentation at the Women’s Health Expo in Rochester NY on November 7th, 2009.

 Personified Self Doubt, a tall character dressed all in black with penetrating eyes, began the exclusive interview with confidence.